mainmatter/mainmatter.com/_posts/2020-08-22-bringing-matrix-to-elixir.md

 ## What's next?

 Work continues on the SDK, there are a number of endpoints waiting to be implemented and decisions to be made in how to handle state.
-Soon, I'm hoping to release the first version of the
-[Elixir/Erlang bindings](https://github.com/niklaslong/olm-elixir) to the
-[Olm](https://gitlab.matrix.org/matrix-org/olm) cryptography library maintained by the Matrix core team.
+There's also a discussion underway about introducing a parse response stack and structural changes to the library.
+Soon, I'm hoping to release the first version of the [Elixir/Erlang bindings](https://github.com/niklaslong/olm-elixir) to the [Olm](https://gitlab.matrix.org/matrix-org/olm) cryptography library maintained by the Matrix core team.
 Olm is an implementation of the